About the Book

 “The Primitive Observatory is an astonishing construct: a museum of cinematic dreamscapes that push far beyond magic realism and allegory into luminous, unclassifiable narrative.
 This is masterful, strange, and essential work from a new voice.” — Joshua Poteat, author of The Regret Histories

-Image: The Primitive Observatory cover, 2016, design by Erin Kirk New, courtesy of Southern Illinois University Press
+Image: Cover of The Primitive Observatory by Gregory Kimbrell, design by Erin Kirk New, courtesy of Southern Illinois University Press